Your Causal Self-Attentive Recommender Hosts a Lonely Neighborhood: FINDING 3: Performance Report Supports AR's Theoretical Benefits

-In section \ref{sec:PRE}, we compared auto-encoding (AE) and auto-regression (AR) for SASRec and BERT4REC under a series of comparable environments.
-In this section, we compare more systematically the idea of AE and AR.
-To achieve this purpose, we introduce a framework named \textbf{Mod}ularized design space for \textbf{S}elf-\textbf{A}ttention-based \textbf{R}ecommenders (\textbf{ModSAR}).
-As shown in figure \ref{fig:ModSAR}, ModSAR modularizes past and potentially future modeling designs into a design space with easy adaptive neural architecture search (NAS) for the best performing design-combinations (Far left section in figure \ref{fig:ModSAR}).
-Here, we leverage the flexibility of ModSAR to extensively compare AE and AR with more configurations.
-Specifically, we study AE vs AR under three aspect of the design space from past works: \begin{enumerate} \item Feature: User Embeddings via SSE-PT \item Modeling: Local-attn \item Optimization: Loss in \{Loss-CE, Loss-BPR\} \end{enumerate} where \textit{SSE-PT} \cite{wu2020sse} is an optimization-friendly way to introduce user embeddings; \textit{Local-attn} \cite{he2021locker} apply a window-based local attention mechanism in additional to vanilla self-attention. \textit{\{Loss-CE, Loss-BPR\}} serves as two mostly used loss functions for sequential recommendation; Due to computational resource limitations, we can not study every combination of designs but rather set one representative configuration for each aspect in \{Feature, Modeling, Optimization\}.
-For each of above three designs, we search the best hyper-parameters for AE and AR respectively and compare the performance of the two.
-To tune as many combinations of hyper-parameters with limited machines, we adopt Asynchronous Successive Halving (ASHA)\footnote{https://blog.ml.cmu.edu/2018/12/12/massively-parallel-hyperparameter-optimization/} heuristics for hyper-parameter tuning implemented by Ray-tune.
-ASHA stores the evaluation of each hyper-parameter combination per-epoch, compares each combination and gives up bad-performing combinations at an early epoch to save resources for tuning more promising hyper-parameters.
-This way we derive more optimal hyper-parameters for each model given limited machines.
+In this section, we compare AE/AR with a focus on three aspects of attention variants, namely Feature, modeling and optimization choices: \begin{enumerate} \item Feature: Incorporating user embeddings via SSE-PT. \item Modeling: Local attention (Local-attn). \item Optimization: Loss in \{Loss-CE, Loss-BPR\}. \end{enumerate} where \textit{SSE-PT} \cite{wu2020sse} is an effective way to combine user embeddings and item embeddings without causing overfitting; \textit{Local-attn} \cite{he2021locker} apply a window-based local attention mechanism in addition to vanilla self-attention. \textit{\{Loss-CE, Loss-BPR\}} serves as two mostly used loss functions for sequential recommendation; More details of comparison models are introduced in \Cref{sec: prelim and overall setup}.
+Due to computational resource limitations, we can not study every combination of designs but rather set one representative configuration for each aspect in \{Feature, Modeling, Optimization\}.
+For each of above three designs, we search the best hyperparameters for AE and AR respectively and compare their performance.
+To tune as many combinations of hyper-parameters with limited machines, we adopt Ray tune and Asynchronous Successive Halving (ASHA) heuristics for hyper-parameter tuning.
+ASHA dynamically compares each configuration and early-terminates bad-performing ones to save resources.
+The entire experimental pipeline is named \underline{\textbf{Mo}}dularized \underline{\textbf{D}}esign Space for \underline{\textbf{S}}elf-\underline{\textbf{A}}ttentive \underline{\textbf{R}}ecommender (\textbf{ModSAR}) shown in \Cref{fig:ModSAR}.
 Evaluation results for different design options are discussed in section \ref{sar results_}.
+AE~/~AR models of each design choice are derived by adding/removing the causal mask in the attention module.

-\subsection{Experimental results}
+\subsubsection{Experimental Results}